 With most SPG airline conversion rates priced at 1 air mile to 3 SGP points, you’ll essentially be earning 1 air mile for every £1 you spend on the card.
 This can be boosted to 1.25 miles if you choose to redeem in chunks of 60,000 points, where you’ll receive an additional 5,000 air miles.

 Summary – Starwood Amex Card Review

 So what have we learned?
-Whilst the Starwood Preferred Guest credit card offers a strong sign-up bonus of 30,000 points (or 33,000 points if you use this link and scroll down) it comes with an annual fee of £75 pa.
+Whilst the Starwood Preferred Guest credit card offers a strong sign-up bonus of 30,000 points (or 33,000 points if you use this link) it comes with an annual fee of £75 pa.

-The American Express Gold Card offers an identical sign-up bonus (increased to 22,000 points here) and is offered free for the first 12 months.
-The card also provides two free airport lounge passes upon signing up which I’d find preferable to both the Starwood Gold elite status once you’ve spent £15,000 or a free night’s stay once you’ve spent £25,000.
+The Gold card also provides two free airport lounge passes upon signing up which I’d find preferable to both the Starwood Gold elite status once you’ve spent £15,000 or a free night’s stay once you’ve spent £25,000.

 I would however recommend the SPG credit card to those who have air miles which may be at risk of expiring.
 Through SPG you can transfer the points to 44 airline partners!
 Alternatively you could also transfer American Express Rewards points to your SPG account (rate of 2:3) and then onto the airline frequent-flyer scheme.
 This offers the same level of value but also allows you to retain as much flexibility as possible.

 We hope you’ve found this Starwood Amex card review helpful and as always please do reach out if you have any comments.